FarronF/limerick-council-meetings/meetings/2022/03/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 17th Dec 2021.md

 deliveries could be undertaken by An Garda Síochána, where required.
 This was utilised a number of

+times whereby pharmacies contacted the office and deliveries were co-ordinated.
+---
-times whereby pharmacies contacted the office and deliveries were co-ordinated.--- The Limerick Covid-19 Community Response group was established to coordinate the volunteer
+The Limerick Covid-19 Community Response group was established to coordinate the volunteer

 effort to support the elderly and those with underlying conditions.
 The Limerick initiative was led by